JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 On hpc-login (ECMWF)
 -----------------------------------------------------------------------------

-To the compile Meso-NH package, go to the $HPCPERM directory, connect to an interactive compute node and compile the code (16 cores, 16GB of memory):
+To compile Meso-NH package, go to the $HPCPERM directory, connect to an interactive compute node and compile the code:

 .. code-block:: bash

    ecinteractive -c16 -m 16G -t 12:00:00
    ./configure
-   . ../profile_mesonh-your_configuration
+   . ../profile_mesonh
    make
    make installmaster